Skip to Content

 The Utility shall attempt, in good faith, to resolve a dispute with the Customer.
 If a resolution cannot be reached, the Customer may contact the Commission’s Consumer Assistance Division.

 Pursuant to Title 35-A MRS §6111-C and to Chapter 660, the Utility shall provide financial assistance information to Customers who are in imminent threat of disconnection, including but not limited to 211, the Department of Health and Human Services, the Community Action Agencies, and local Town or City Government.
-(Chapter 660 §E 2)
+(Chapter 660)

 The Utility will make a reasonable effort to reconnect service during business hours on the same day that it receives the request to reconnect.
 At the latest, reconnection must be made before 5:00 p.m. the following business day once the cause of the disconnection has been remedied.
-(Chapter 660 §12 C)
+(Chapter 660)

-The Utility will charge a Customer a service disconnection and reconnection fee to restore service at a Customer’s Premises if service was disconnected for any reason allowable under Chapter 660, these Terms and Conditions, or the Customer’s request.
+The Utility will charge the Customer a fee for any disconnection of service and/or reconnection of service at a Customer’s Premises, if service was disconnected for any reason allowable under Chapter 660, for situations noted in these Terms and Conditions, or at the request of the Customer.

 Requests to reconnect service where the Utility receives notice that the cause of the disconnection has been remedied by 3:00 PM are considered as received during “normal business hours.”

-If Utility personnel visit the Customer’s premises to disconnect service for non-payment and in lieu of actual disconnection the Customer pays or makes a payment arrangement for the entire past due balance, the Utility shall charge a collection fee of $25.00.
+The Utility will charge a fee when personnel visit a Customer’s premises to disconnect service for non-payment, and instead of actual disconnection, the Customer pays or makes a payment arrangement for the entire past due balance.

 The Utility will impose the maximum late payment charge permitted under Chapter 870 of the Commission’s Rules on all Bills not paid by the due date of the Bill.
-(Chapter 660 §8 G)
+(Chapter 660)

-Before disconnecting a leased or rented residential property, the account for which is in the landlord’s name, the Utility shall comply with the notice requirements contained in Chapter 660 and must offer the tenant the right to take responsibility for future payments.
+Before disconnecting a leased or rented property, the Utility shall comply with the notice requirements contained in Chapter 660 and must offer the tenant the right to take responsibility for future payments.

-The Utility may charge a Landlord a fee of $50 when posting notices for disconnection of leased or rented property with service to a single-meter, single-unit building.
+2. Charge a Customer a fee of $50 when posting notices for disconnection of leased or rented property with service to a single-meter, single-unit building.

-At its discretion, the Utility may separately meter or cause to be separately metered, at the landlord’s expense, each dwelling unit within the property.
-(Chapter 660 §10 I 4)
+At its discretion, the Utility may separately meter or cause to be separately metered, at the Customer’s expense, each dwelling unit within the property.
+(Chapter 660)

 Under the provisions of Title 35-A M.R.S.A. §6414 and 38 M.R.S.A. §1208, the Utility shall have the right to place liens on real estate served by the Utility to secure payment of rates established by the Utility under the Rules and Regulations of the Maine Public Utilities Commission.

-The Utility may issue a Bill for estimated usage when a physical or remote meter reading is not practical.
+The Utility may issue a Bill for estimated usage when a physical or remote meter reading is not practical or available.

 Section 4: Customer and Utility Rights and Responsibilities